Who We Are

 In mid-2019, the REACH Women's Network was approached by Salem Academy and College with the opportunity to assume leadership of its annual women's conference.
 In February of 2020, the REACH Women's Network hosted the first REACH Conference for Women in Winston-Salem.
 Soon after, the organization opened membership for the first time.

-The REACH Women's Network seeks to advance economic development and promote gender equality by elevating the collective voice and influence of professional women.
+The REACH Women's Network seeks to advance economic development and promote gender equity by elevating the collective voice and influence of women in the workplace.

 In pursuit of this mission, the Network aims to strengthen the vitality, creativity, productivity and sustainability of our workplaces, our economy and our community.